Documentation

 Note that this number is not the same as “test coverage”, as it measures exclusively the size of the unit tests corresponding to the production code units that were present in the code upload.
 Our experience indicates that having a 100% test code ratio roughly translates to having 80% test coverage which is an empirical benchmark seen in practice that offers the best balance between practicality and assurance of code correctness.

-Below a detailed view of the metrics.
-A mouse-over on the “?” help icon explains what constitutes the overall maintainability rating.
 The maintainability score consists of several sub-metrics that range from 1 to 5 stars, with the range 0.5 to 5.5.Please be aware that the overall score is not an average of the submetrics.
+A mouse-over on the individual metrics explains what they measure in short.
 For a general introduction on these metrics, see the section on our approach.

-For technical details on maintainability metrics, see Maintainability Evaluation Criteria on our website.
-Or a broader overview on our Reference page on our quality models.
+For technical details on maintainability metrics, see Maintainability Evaluation Criteria on our website, or Maintainability Guidance for Producers (on the SIG website).

 Below the metrics overview, there is a shortcut to the Refactoring candidates link on this page.
 This can also be reached by the Maintainability tab.